Chemaclass/php-scaffolding/README.md

 > git clone https://github.com/Chemaclass/PhpScaffolding YourProjectName

 #### Setup the new project
+> php install.php

-Using the installer script `php create-new-project.php`:
-> It will  replace the Project & Container names (PhpScaffolding | php_scaffolding)
-> to customized values (by default using the name directory where you did the fork)
+Using the installer script `install.php` it will replace the Project & Container names (PhpScaffolding | php_scaffolding) to customized values (by default using the name directory where you did the clone).
-> For example: YourProjectName | your_project_name

 ### Installing dependencies